 *The recent closure of the West Seattle Bridge has complicated car travel to Alki Beach.

 Originally built for the 1962 World’s Fair, the Seattle Center is 74 acres of educational tourism and entertainment just north of downtown Seattle.
 With a variety of high-quality museums and venues, one could easily spend two or three days enjoying the myriad things to do here.
+This is an obvious thing to do in Seattle Washington and it comes highly recommended.

 Major attractions include: MoPOP, Paul Allen’s interactive tribute to music and pop culture; Pacific Science Center; Children’s Museum; Chihuly Garden and Glass (highly recommended); Space Needle; Seattle Monorail; Mercer Arena and Memorial Stadium; as well as an assortment of sculptures and much more.
 At the center of it all is the beloved and funky International Fountain.